ArcaneEngineer/ECS-tutorials/part5.md

 [Last time](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part4.md),
 , I stated that our ECS had been completely generalised.

 Well, that is not quite true!
-We have yet to ECS-ify our renderer logic.
+We have yet to ECS-ify our rendering logic.

-We will further differentiate the `TANK` and `BULLET` archetypes by adding some additional components to them, in preparation for this task.

 ## Technical overview

-We will begin to treat our renderer as a separate _phase_ of our ECS processing, as set up in the last part.
-This allows us to generalise rendering, just like any other system, rather than having it hardcoded in our main game loop:
+We will treat rendering as a separate _phase_ of ECS processing.
+Our existing ECS functions from part 4, will support us in this endeavour.
+We'll just need to add some new systems to leverage those functions.

+To the `TANK` and `BULLET` archetypes, we'll add some new components.
+These will serve two purposes:

+- differentiating our archetypes further (at the moment, `BULLET` is very generic, having only `transform` and `motion` components), and
+- setting the scene for the next part of this series.

+## Writing the Code

+Rather than rendering being hardcoded in our main game loop, as we had it before, the root of systematising rendering begins here:

 ```
 function gameLoop()